KumarBadal208/react-project/README.md

 * React implement Client-side routing as it does not refresh the page and just load the specific component.
 Thats why is is **Single-Page Application**.
 * Dynamic Route - path: "/restaurant/:id" -> here using id specific page is load. and id is passed as parameter to route.
 * useParams() - Used to get the params passed in the dynamic route.

+### Class-Based Component
+* it follows the class instead of function.
+* render() -> return the JSX code to render the html part.
+* constructor() -> Normal class constructor.
+* props -> This is passed same as functional component.
+But in child component it is accessed using constructor(props) and calling super(props).
+* The purpose of using the super constructor with the props argument is to allow a component to inherit the properties of its parent component and also pass in additional properties as argument to the component.
+Using super(props) enables the child component to acces the standard properties of React component along with custom props passed from parent like name, gmail.
+* First Render Phase happens then Commit Phase occur.
+* Constructor() -> Render(render the DOM) -> DidMount(first Time called) -> DidUpdate(After any update called) -> WillUnmount(After component destroyed called) {In normal scenario}
+* Let suppose we <parent> and <child1> and <child2> class component.
+Then the cycle will be as follows:- P(const) -> P(render) -> C1(const) -> C1(render) -> C2(const) -> c2(render) -> C1(didMount) -> c2(didMount) -> P(didMount).
+* Why react follows this?
+    * To make the app fast.
+But how?
+React first Render everything and after that call DidMount because that will update the DOM which is expensive operation(Commit phase).
+Link (https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).

+* componentWillUnmount() -> It is generally called to clear things up like interval when component get destroyed(jsut like ngDestroy in angular).
+* How can we use the same functionality of componentWillUnmount in funcitonal component ?
+    -> By using return() function inside the useEffect() funciton.

+###### We can't use asyn key with useEffect but it can be used with didMount in class component.
+* Let's understand the reasons why an asynchronous callback function cannot be called directly from a useEffect() hook.
+This is because the useEffect hook expects its effect(or callback) function to return either a cleanup function or nothing at all.
+This is due to the useEffect() hook's callback function's asynchronous execution and lack of blocking.
+Therefore, we must follow a specific pattern if we want to call an asynchronous function inside the useEffect() hook.